liphlab/liph-website/content/research/Neuroscience/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Statistical Physics and Network Science are decisively contributing to describe the complex, self-organizing structure and dynamics of the human brain.
-We are part of the Padova Neuroscience Center and in this area we lead four projects:"
+  caption = "We are part of the Padova Neuroscience Center and in this area we lead four projects."

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight